The benefit of herbs

 We use only the finest British grown medicinal grade herbs, either flower, leaf or root which are free from pesticides or other chemicals.
 The herbs are freshly extracted in order to retain their active compounds, which means that they have not undergone any drying/heating or been through any synthetic processes and still hold all of their nutritional content.
 Due to our formulas being active and of high strength, they absorb more effectively into the bloodstream and work quicker.
 The farms that we use for all of our herbs are cGMP licensed and have full accreditation.

 We include 20-25% of our unique active herbal formulas to every bottle which makes Proflax Natural products powerful, effective, natural and safe for your dog.
-Each formula has been created to support a healthy Skin & Coat, Immunity & Digestion, Bones & Joints or for Anxiety and Focus (Calm & Collected).
+Each formula has been created to support a healthy Skin & Coat, Immunity & Vitality, Bones & Joints or for Anxiety and Focus (Calm & Collected).

 Conventional treatments are effective in certain situations and may be absolutely critical.
 Herbal remedies can be ideal to be used alongside medication and treatment as an integrative approach as they can help from a balancing perspective as already explained.
 If you would like to take this approach, check with your vet first.